KaterinaKaouri/VIRIS/README.md

 The jupyter notebooks for different case studies/scenarios are included in separate folders.
 For each case study, there are three main steps: step 1 - specifying the architectural design; step 2 - specifying people movement and step 3 - determining viral transmission (concentration of the virus and infection risk).
 The architectural design and people movement are powered by <a href="https://github.com/wassimj/topologicpy">topologicpy</a>.
 (The API documentation of topologypy can be found at https://topologicpy.readthedocs.io/.)

+This project is licensed under the terms of the AGPL-3.0 license.

 Prerequisites
 -------------